Chart Color Schemes

 AreaSearch assessment of residential development activity positions Pakenham - North East among the top 25% of areas assessed nationwide

 Pakenham - North East has recorded approximately 116 residential properties granted approval per year.
-Over the past five financial years, from FY21 to FY25581 homes were approved, with a further 48 approved in FY26 so far.
-On average, 1.4 new residents arrive per new home each year over these five years.
+Over the past five financial years, from FY21 to FY25581 homes were approved, with an additional 54 approved in FY26 so far.
+On average, about 1.4 new residents arrive per new home each year over these five years, suggesting a balance between supply and demand and stable market conditions.

-This suggests a balance between supply and demand, maintaining stable market dynamics.
-The average expected construction cost value of new dwellings is $266,000, which is below the regional average, indicating more affordable housing options for buyers.
-In FY26, $3.7 million in commercial approvals have been registered, suggesting limited focus on commercial development.
+The average expected construction cost of new dwellings is $266,000, which is below the regional average, indicating more affordable housing options for buyers.
+This financial year has seen $3.7 million in commercial approvals registered, showing limited focus on commercial development compared to residential.
+Relative to Greater Melbourne, Pakenham - North East records about 69% of the building activity per person and ranks among the 85th percentile nationally, with development activity increasing recently.

 Frequently Asked Questions - Development